rodolfobrandao95/ETL/README.md

 + __City Dimension__: city, state and region

 ## Data gathering
-In order to collect information from the program, the following endpoint will be used:\
+In order to collect information, the following endpoint will be used:\
 http://www.transparencia.gov.br/api-de-dados/bolsa-familia-por-municipio/?mesAno=201901&codigoIbge=5300108&pagina=1

 ```json